'It’s Just Unacceptable': Racial Slurs Hurled At Fishermen Near Stuart

 The video has circulated and, as of Monday night, has more than 10 thousand views on YouTube.

-Bustamonte said the fishing community is like a family, and his goal in sharing this video was to show that this won’t be tolerated out on the water, or anywhere.MORE NEWS: Miami-Dade County’s First Federal Vaccination Site Set To Open Wednesday
+Bustamonte said the fishing community is like a family, and his goal in sharing this video was to show that this won’t be tolerated out on the water, or anywhere.MORE NEWS: Joe Exotic Of 'Tiger King' Has New Attorneys Who Want New Trial

 CBS 4 heard back from one of the people on the Amanda V boat.
 He claims he was not the one who used the bad language.
 He declined our request for an interview.